 The cause of scleroderma is unknown.
-People with this condition have a buildup of a substance called collagen in the skin and other organs.
-This buildup leads to the symptoms of the disease.
+A buildup of a substance called collagen in the skin and other organs leads to the symptoms of the disease.

 Some types of scleroderma affect only the skin, while others affect the whole body.

-- Localized scleroderma usually affects only the skin on the hands and face.
-It develops slowly, and rarely, if ever, spreads throughout the body or causes serious complications.
+- Localized scleroderma.
+Often affects only the skin on the hands and face.
+It develops slowly, and rarely spreads in the body or causes serious problems.

-- Systemic scleroderma, or sclerosis, may affect large areas of skin and organs such as the heart, lungs, or kidneys.
-There are two main types of systemic scleroderma: Limited disease (CREST syndrome) and diffuse disease.
+- Systemic scleroderma, or sclerosis.
+May affect large areas of skin and organs such as the heart, lungs, or kidneys.
+There are two main types limited disease (CREST syndrome) and diffuse disease.

 Skin symptoms of scleroderma may include:

-- Fingers or toes that turn blue or white in response to hot and cold temperatures (See: Raynaud's phenomenon)
+- Fingers or toes that turn blue or white in response to hot and cold temperatures (Raynaud's phenomenon)

 - Hair loss

-- Skin thickening, stiffness, and tightness of fingers, hands, and forearm
+- Stiffness, and tightness skin of fingers, hands, and forearm

 - Sores (ulcers) on the fingertips or toes